jhoek/UncommonSense.CBreeze/README.md

 <dl>
 <dt>Isn't this the same as https://github.com/Microsoft/AL?</dt>
 <dd>No, not quite, as far as I understand.
 Microsoft's new AL format is a less fragile, more intuitive to describe C/SIDE objects, but does not include a way to programmatically interact with the code, thus limiting e.g. macro building to simple, static snippets.
 And of course, AL could be just another future import/export format for C/Breeze applications! :)</dd>

 <dt>What is the current status of the project?</dt>
 <dd>I want to use AppVeyor or a similar service to automatically test the C# and PowerShell interface on each check-in.
 The tests should import the NAV base app using the C# and PowerShell interfaces, export it again and compare the exported objects against their original counterparts.
 A 100% match means that all C/SIDE features used by the NAV base app are implemented correctly in C/CBreeze.

-In order to use AppVeyor, C/Breeze needed to be a public repo first.</dd>
+In order to use AppVeyor, C/Breeze needed to be a public repo first.
+Manual tests of the NAV W1 tables went OK.
+I'm currently working the pages.</dd>
 </dl>

 ## Design Goals